freddap/SetHzMonitor/GettingStarted.md

 **Note:** Not all monitors support all refresh rates — test carefully to avoid display issues!

+Custom resolutions might be restricted if **DSC** (Display Stream Compression) mode is enabled.
+DSC compresses the video stream to allow higher bandwidth, but it can restrict manual resolution adjustments.

 ---

 Enjoy smoother gaming and video playback with dynamic refresh rate control!